 The Most of Us campaign focuses on the healthy, smart, and safe choices of MU students.
 Statistics are compiled from the annual Wellness Survey.
-Current numbers obtained in November 2011 from a randomly selected sample of 5,000 MU students (n=942).
+Current numbers are obtained from the 2012 Wellness Survey from a randomly selected sample of MU students (n=749).
+Other data are taken from the 2013 Missouri College Health Behavior Survey (MCHBS) (n=1372) and the 2012 Bystander Survey (n=1022 )

-94% of MU students are not regular smokers
+- 96% of MU students are not daily smokers

-90% have used a designated driver who has consumed no alcohol
+- 8 out of 10 MU students know that a designated driver is someone who has consumed no alcohol

 "Where are those from?
 Who takes these surveys?"